mejiaga/Tableau_Citi_Bike_Analytics/readme.md

 ## Data

-The data used for this project were collected from [Citi Bike Data](https://www.citibikenyc.com/system-data), January 2018 to March 2018.
-The data includes:
+The data used for this project were collected from [Citi Bike Data](https://www.citibikenyc.com/system-data), June 2017 to December 2017.
+The data includes following information:

 - Trip Duration (seconds)
 - Start Time and Date